David Alfaro Siqueiros: Early life

-Many details of Siqueiros's childhood, including birth date, birthplace, first name, and where he grew up, were misstated during his life and long after his death, in some cases by himself.
-Often he is reported to have been born and raised in 1898 in a town in the state of Chihuahua, and his personal names are reported to be "José David".
-Thanks to art historian Raquel Tibol, who found a birth certificate for him, we know now that he was born in Mexico City, not Camargo or the state of Chihuahua.
+Many details of Siqueiros's childhood, including birth date, birthplace, first name and where he grew up, were misstated during his life and long after his death, in some cases by himself.
+Multiple sources have stated he was born in Santa Rosalia in modern day Camargo, Chihuahua.

-Siqueiros was born in Chihuahua in 1896, the second of three children.
+Siqueiros was born in 1896, the second of three children.
 He was baptized José de Jesús Alfaro Siqueiros.
 His father, Cipriano Alfaro, originally from Irapuato, was well-off.
 His mother was Teresa Siqueiros.
 Siqueiros had two siblings: a sister, Luz, three years elder, and a brother "Chucho" (Jesús), a year younger.
 David's mother died when he was four and their father sent the children to live with their paternal grandparents.
 David's grandfather, nicknamed "Siete Filos" ('seven knife-edges'), had an especially strong role in his upbringing.
 In 1902, Siqueiros started school in Irapuato, Guanajuato.

 He credits his first rebellious influence to his sister, who had resisted their father's religious orthodoxy.
 Around this time, Siqueiros was also exposed to new political ideas, mainly along the lines of anarcho-syndicalism.
 One such political theorist was Dr. Atl, who published a manifesto in 1906 calling for Mexican artists to develop a national art and look to ancient indigenous cultures for inspiration.
 In 1911, at the age of fifteen, Siqueiros was involved in a student strike at the Academy of San Carlos of the National Academy of Fine Arts that protested the school's teaching methodology and urged the impeachment of the school's director.
 Their protests eventually led to the establishment of an "open-air academy" in Santa Anita.